soundpress/RulesOfNYC/docs/c08/index.rst

 For the purposes of this subchapter, the following terms shall have the following meanings:

+Labor union and labor organization.
+"Labor union" and "labor organization" shall mean a union or other organization that represents or seeks to represent, employees directly involved in the movement, handling or sale of goods in the market area.
+Notwithstanding the foregoing, such terms shall not include: (i) a labor union that represents or seeks to represent fewer than two hundred employees in any market area; (ii) a labor union representing or seeking to represent clerical or other office workers, construction or electrical workers, or any other workers temporarily or permanently employed in the market area for a purpose not directly related to the movement, handling or sale of goods in such market; (iii) affiliated national or international labor unions of local labor unions required to register pursuant to this subchapter.

 Market business.
 "Market business" shall mean any business located or operating within any market area that is engaged in providing goods or services to wholesalers or retail purchasers in market area that are related to the conduct of a wholesale seafood business or the purchase of seafood products by retailers or others, or that receives such goods within such market area for delivery, forwarding, transfer or further distribution outside such market area.
 "Market business" shall include, but not be limited to, the supply of ice or refrigeration services, security, and transfer or distribution of seafood, and shall exclude suppliers of seafood.

-Labor union and labor organization.
-"Labor union" and "labor organization" shall mean a union or other organization that represents or seeks to represent, employees directly involved in the movement, handling or sale of goods in the market area.
-Notwithstanding the foregoing, such terms shall not include: (i) a labor union that represents or seeks to represent fewer than two hundred employees in any market area; (ii) a labor union representing or seeking to represent clerical or other office workers, construction or electrical workers, or any other workers temporarily or permanently employed in the market area for a purpose not directly related to the movement, handling or sale of goods in such market; (iii) affiliated national or international labor unions of local labor unions required to register pursuant to this subchapter.

 Material change.
 "Material change" shall mean a change in any information provided in response to an item identified as such on an application or disclosure form submitted to the Commission or by any other directive issued by the Commission.
 "Material change" also includes the occurrence of any event after the submission of an application or disclosure that would have been required to be disclosed on such form had it occurred prior to such submission.

 Officer.
 "Officer" shall mean any person holding an elected position or any other position involving participation in the management or control of a market business, labor union or labor organization required to register pursuant to this subchapter.

 Registration.
 "Registration" shall mean a market business registration, as required by section 22-253 of the Code, or a labor union or labor organization registration, as required by section 22-212.1 of the Code.

-Unless otherwise provided in this subchapter, all other terms used herein shall have the meanings provided for such terms in section 12-02 of subchapter B of this chapter.
+Unless otherwise provided in this subchapter, all other terms used herein shall have the meanings provided for such terms in 17 RCNY § 12-02.